cosmos/sdk-tutorials/academy/2-main-concepts/messages.md

 <HighlightBox type="info">

-Starport creates a whole lot of other files, see [My Own Chain](../4-my-own-chain/index.md) for details and make additions to existing files.
+Ignite CLI creates a whole lot of other files, see [My Own Chain](../4-my-own-chain/index.md) for details and make additions to existing files.

 </HighlightBox>

-### A sample of things Starport did for you
+### A sample of things Ignite CLI did for you

-Starport significantly reduces the amount of work a developer has to do to build an application with the Cosmos SDK.
+Ignite CLI significantly reduces the amount of work a developer has to do to build an application with the Cosmos SDK.
 Among others, it assists with:

 1. Getting the signer, the `Creator`, of your message: